 Did you also know that you can customize the QGIS user interface by stacking and moving panels and map views around - try dragging and docking the panels in your user interface.
 The image below shows my user interface setup with the main map view or canvas on the left and the 3D Map view on the right.

-Here is one of my favorite 3D visualization where I burned an aerial (ESRI Aerial base map) into the multidirectional hillshade in QGIS.
+Here is one of my favorite 3D visualization where I burned (Blending mode = burn) an aerial (ESRI Aerial base map) into the multidirectional hillshade in QGIS.

 QGIS and ArcGIS Pro DEM Comparisons

 My conclusion having used the same method for 3D DEM visualization in both QGIS 3.0 and ArcGIS Pro is that they're both very good and comparable.
 Of course you can do some comparisons and decide for yourself, but I think QGIS does a great job considering it is free.
 Anyway, below are some of my snapshots for comparison.